amsks/amsks.github.io/_site/README.md

 # Mob: Vehicular Flow Modelling

 # MobMod: Palm Calculus
+Palm calculus is a way to reconsile differences in metrics that arise from sampling differences.
+To simply explain this, the rudimentary example is that of a cyclist going through the

 # MobMod: Random Mobility
 As with any analysis, the basics start from idealized scenarios.
 In terms of modeling, this would be random mobility.
 The historical viewpoint on this comes from Brownian Motion, which is the model of the movement of particles suspended in a liquid or gas caused by collisions with molecules of the surrounding medium.
 The two most basic models of random mobility are: